JoyC177/ATCS/README.md

 * models.py: Adaptations of the Generic NLI training scheme for each of the four models described above.
 * data.py: Processes the [SNLI dataset](https://nlp.stanford.edu/projects/snli/) and returns a dataloader.
 * results.ipynb: Notebook containing demonstrations of results and error analyses.

+The link to the Google Drive folder containing the model checkpoints and the TensorBoard logs: https://drive.google.com/drive/folders/1CoeMuSrTbmecHFy5kt2G7_xYg8lDd9zE?usp=share_link

 ## Setup